Guide to Different Types of Tomatoes (And How to Use Them)

 V — Verticillium wilt

-Moral: the more you know about your local conditions, the more precise your choices can be.
+And so, the more you know about your local weather conditions, the more precise your choices can be.

 Therefore, go for leafy rather than tall.
 However, there should be a clearly defined main stem, not a lot of competing ones.
 A favorite term used by numerous experts is “stocky,” and the favored height is 6-8 inches.